 While evaluating a submitted dossier, the Commission may have questions for the applicant laboratory.
 These questions will be sent by letter signed by the Director General of the OIE after the Commission meeting.
 The applicant laboratory should provide written answers by an appointed deadline or by the deadline prior to the next meeting of the Commission (45 days before the date scheduled for the next meeting of the relevant Commission).

 3. Preliminary screening of application

-On submission of the dossier, the OIE Headquarters (Science and New Technologies Department) acknowledges its receipt and confirms the meeting dates of the relevant Commission.
+On submission of the dossier, the OIE Headquarters (Science Department) acknowledges its receipt and confirms the meeting dates of the relevant Commission.
 If a gap in the information provided is identified, the OIE Headquarters may request the submission of an amended application or additional information before a set deadline.

 4. Evaluation by the relevant OIE Specialist Commissions

 As stated previously, the Biological Standards Commission and the Aquatic Animal Health Standards Commission conduct evaluations of OIE Reference Laboratory applications for terrestrial and aquatic animal diseases, respectively.

 The Terms of Reference, Internal Rules, Qualification and election procedures of members of the Commissions are found in the OIE Basic Texts.
 The members of the Commissions are elected or re-elected every 3 years by the Assembly.